Securibox/facturx/README.md

 # .NET Factur-X library

 ## Context
-Factur-X is a new French and German standard for electronic invoicing, expanding on the German ZUGFeRD standard.
+Factur-X is a new French and German standard for electronic invoicing, expanding the German ZUGFeRD standard.
 It represents the first implementation of the European Commission’s European Semantic Standard EN 16931, introduced in 2017 by the [FNFE-MPE](http://fnfe-mpe.org/factur-x/).
-Factur-X belong to a class of e-invoices known as mixed or hybrid invoices, combining PDFs for users and XML data for automated processing.
+Factur-X belongs to a class of e-invoices known as mixed or hybrid invoices, that combine PDFs for users and XML data for automated processing.

 Several standard data profiles are available with more or less information:
 - Minimum: Does not contain all of the invoicing information necessary for use in Germany